 - Nonprofit disaster relief organizations – Charities like the American Red Cross and Direct Relief International may rely on volunteers, but they have a large workforce of emergency management professionals.

-While emergency management is often associated with the government, there are just as many opportunities in the private sector.
-Many companies have business continuity managers to make sure they can return to normal operations quickly after a disaster.
+While emergency management is often associated with the government, there are just as many private sector opportunities.
+Many companies have business continuity managers to return to normal operations after a disaster quickly.

 How to Stand Out as a Candidate